Traditional Irish food 28 of the most popular Irish dishes

 Irish Soda Bread and Irish Scones

-Soda bread and Irish soda scones are created from a basic quick bread that is leavened with baking soda.
+Soda bread (or soda Loaf) and Irish soda scones are created from a basic quick bread that is leavened with baking soda.
 The other ingredients include flour, buttermilk and salt and they can use either wholemeal flour or white flour.
 There are as many versions here in Ireland as you can think of.
 There is nothing better than some Guinness soda and great seafood chowder, or a whole-wheat soda with some smoked salmon and cream cheese.

 Coddle sometimes known as Dublin Coddle

-Coddle has traditionally been a way to use up leftovers and can include everything sausages, bacon, onions and the main star potato.
+Coddle has traditionally been a way to use up leftovers and can include everything pork sausages, boiled bacon, root vegetables onions and the main star potato.
 Usually made by simmering the potatoes in a good stock with other ingredients added it becomes a rich and hearty stew-like concoction.
 Coddle has appeared in works by James Joyce and was reputed to be Jonathan Swift’s (Gulliver’s travels) favourite.
 Need a recipe give Amy of House of Nash Eat’s Dublin Coddle one a try, it’s a beautifully easy recipe and tastes so good.

 What is Colcannon?